Surface heating steers planetary-scale ocean circulation: Models and Methods

 We conduct three types of sensitivity experiments: \begin{itemize} \item[\emph{(i)}] Perturbations in surface wind stress, \item[\emph{(ii)}] Perturbations in surface meridional heat flux gradients, and \item[\emph{(iii)}] A `uniform warming' perturbation. \end{itemize} A list of all flux-forced experiments is given in Table~\ref{T1:model_setup}.
 Each set of experiments is described below.

 We perform wind perturbation experiments by increasing or decreasing the global wind stresses by a multiplicative factor of 0.5 or 1.5 respectively (Table~\ref{T1:model_setup}).

 The construction of surface buoyancy flux gradient perturbation experiments is based on the thermal wind relation~\eqref{eq:TWR}, which suggests a dependence of the ocean circulation on horizontal density gradients, which in turn could be modified by prescribing a spatially varying buoyancy flux perturbation at the ocean's surface.
 Herein, we apply buoyancy flux perturbations by varying the prescribed surface heat fluxes.
 The largest heat losses in the ocean occur in focused regions over the subtropical western boundary currents (Fig.~\ref{fig:expt_config}a).
-The fine-scale spatial structure in the surface heat fluxes differs from the broader patterns of the wind stress forcing, and for that reason, choosing a multiplicative approach for surface buoyancy flux perturbations would enhance this fine-scale structure, which could potentially instigate spurious behavior in ocean circulation.
-Furthermore, a multiplicative approach would potentially lead to strong convection over the western boundary currents where heat loss in the control is strongest (Fig.~\ref{fig:expt_config}b).
-Therefore, for our buoyancy flux gradient perturbations we choose instead to add or subtract a broad surface heat flux pattern (Fig.~\ref{T1:model_setup}) to the flux-forced control simulation, multiplied by a constant flux amplitude for each experiment (Table~\ref{T1:model_setup}) to enhance or reduce the meridional buoyancy gradients.
-We ensure that the global integral of the pattern is zero by adjusting the magnitude of the heat flux in subpolar and polar regions to be double the magnitude of heat flux in subtropical regions (which has twice the area), with zero perturbation in the tropics.
-To minimize any spurious behavior in ocean circulation due to the applied buoyancy perturbation, we employ a hyperbolic tangent function ($\tanh{[(y-y_0)/\Delta y]}$ over the latitude band of $\Delta y = 12.5^{\circ}$, with $y_0$ the transition latitude; see Fig.~\ref{fig:expt_config}b) at the junction between subtropical and subpolar buoyancy anomalies.
-Buoyancy perturbation experiments for which the mask is multiplied by a positive value have surface heat fluxes that enhance the near-surface meridional buoyancy gradients, and are labeled as ``increased buoyancy flux contrast'' experiments.
-Conversely, all experiments where the buoyancy perturbation mask is multiplied by a negative value are labeled as ``reduced buoyancy flux contrast'' experiments.
-We were unable to run a $-30 \;\mathrm{W}\,\mathrm{m}^{-2}$ simulation as it became unstable due to unrealistically warm sea surface temperatures at high latitudes.
+The fine-scale spatial structure in the surface heat fluxes differs from the broader patterns of the wind stress forcing, and for that reason, choosing a multiplicative approach for surface buoyancy flux perturbations would enhance this fine-scale structure, which could instigate spurious behavior in ocean circulation.
+Furthermore, a multiplicative approach may lead to strong convection over the western boundary currents where heat loss in the control is strongest (Fig.~\ref{fig:expt_config}a).
+Therefore, for our buoyancy flux gradient perturbations we choose instead to add or subtract a broad surface heat flux pattern (Fig.~\ref{T1:model_setup}b) to the flux-forced control simulation, multiplied by a constant flux amplitude, $\Delta B$, for each experiment (Table~\ref{T1:model_setup}) to enhance or reduce the meridional buoyancy gradients.